mongodb/specifications/source/unified-test-format/unified-test-format.rst

 Change Log
 ==========

-:2021-03-09: Clarify which components of a version string are relevant for
+:2021-03-11: Clarify which components of a version string are relevant for
              comparisons.

+:2021-03-10: Clarify that ``observedAt`` field measures time in seconds for
+             ``storeEventsAsEntities``.

 :2021-03-04: Change ``storeEventsAsEntities`` from a map to an array of
              ``storeEventsAsEntity`` objects.